-Learning Outcomes for Key Stage 3 ALL STUDENTS WILL: By the end of Key Stage 3: begin to develop an awareness and understanding of your individual skills, motivations and strengths identify different ways careers develop, different kinds of work and differences between business organisations and structures be able to access careers resources on the Unifrog website investigate choices and opportunities open to you in the worlds of education and work receive careers information and on-going support through the PSHE programme start to plan your future, setting targets and goals and recognise what can affect meeting them support you in your transition to GCSE through accessing information about different curriculum areas and the implications of studying specific subjects in Key Stage 4 and how this can lead to different post 16 pathways Knowledge and Skills Key Skills: Business and enterprise skills Life skills Knowledge of KS4 and post 16 pathways Knowledge of apprenticeships Knowledge of vocational and technical programmes of study Self-Development - understand how to recognise your potential and how you can shape your future Career Exploration - investigate opportunities in learning and work Career Management - plan, make decisions and develop a range of skills enabling you to manage your own careers and prepare yourselves for employment Gatsby Benchmarks The latest statutory guidance published by the Department for Education (DfE) in January 2023 aims to ensure "that all young people in secondary school get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience."
+• help meet your career development needs through working with parents/carers, alumni and education, community and business partners Learning Outcomes for Key Stage 4 ALL STUDENTS WILL: By the end of Key Stage 4: • build on individual skills, motivations and strengths identified at the end of Key Stage 3• have met with the independent Careers Advisor and set goals for post-16 choices• be able to access careers resources on the Unifrog website which inform post 16 and post 18 pathways• have a greater understanding of how your subjects and skills translate to the world of work• receive careers information and on-going support through the PSHE programme• have written a CV and covering letter• support you in your transition to A level/Vocational study through accessing information about different curriculum areas and the implications of studying specific subjects in Key Stage 5 and how this can lead to different post 18 pathways Knowledge and Skills Key Skills: • Business and enterprise skills• Life skills• Knowledge of KS4 and post 16 pathways• Knowledge of apprenticeships• Knowledge of vocational and technical programmes of study• Self-Development - understand how to recognise your potential and how you can shape your future• Career Exploration - participate in learning and work• Career Management - plan, make decisions and develop a range of skills enabling you to manage your own careers and prepare yourselves for employment Gatsby Benchmarks The latest statutory guidance published by the Department for Education (DfE) in January 2023 aims to ensure "that all young people in secondary school get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience."
 To achieve this aim, every school is expected to use the Gatsby Charitable Foundation's Benchmarks to develop and improve their careers provision.
 The Gatsby Benchmarks are a framework of 8 guidelines that define the best careers provision in secondary schools.